Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Reflections

-Fortunately, I kept a voice journal from my Camino experience, so my reflections truly were from day four of my Camino Primitivo.
-Not months later when I am writing!
+Fortunately, I kept a voice journal from my Camino experience, so my reflections truly were from day four of my Camino Primitivo, not months later when I am writing!

 Most certainly, upon reflection, I did have an egoistic need to prove that I was faster and younger and stronger than the three amigos.
 My recorded words actually say, "I wanted to allow them (the three amigos) to sit back and relax and be old men.
 I did not want to be doing CPR on this guy (the 70+ amigo).
 This guy was really pushing, because I was humping it!
 I think I am a really strong climber.
 Very interesting.
 This is part of my motivation, I guess, or it was part of my lie to myself."